Which Model to Transfer? Finding the Needle in the Growing Haystack

-\textbf{Limitations and future work.} To further stress-test the generalization of analysed strategies, the number of relevant model pools could be increased by incorporating more diverse upstream tasks, in particular neural architectures, losses, and datasets.
-This would potentially yield more expert models making the task even more challenging, and it could further highlight the advantages of an effective search strategy.
+\textbf{Limitations and future work.} \quad In order to further stress-test the generalization of analyzed strategies, the number of relevant model pools could be increased by incorporating more diverse upstream tasks, in particular neural architectures, losses, and datasets.
+This would potentially yield more expert models, making the task both more challenging and more important, further highlighting the advantages of an effective search strategy.
 Secondly, we observe that task-aware methods consistently perform poorly in specific cases, such as when we consider diverse architectures trained only on ImageNet.
 There is no obvious reason for such failures.
 Similarly, there seems to be a clear pattern where task-aware methods perform significantly worse on structured datasets than on natural ones.
-We hypothesise that this is due to the lack of adequate expert models for these domains.
+We hypothesize that this is due to the lack of adequate expert models for these domains.
 However, an in-depth analysis of these specific cases might be beneficial and insightful.
-Finally, transfer learning is a successful strategy in various natural language processing tasks, which we did not explore here due to the lack of diverse sources of text representation and heterogeneous pools in online repositories.
-Nevertheless, going beyond vision tasks presents a very clear research direction.